 In this infographic, we summarize the key building blocks of scenes.
 But let’s break them down a bit further:

-GOAL: All scenes should open with strong goals.
-Your character is trying to accomplish something, and it needs to be clear in the first few paragraphs.
+GOAL: Begin your scene with your character setting out to accomplish something (even if that something is nothing!).
+Make it clear in the first few paragraphs what they want, and how they intend to get it.
 This goal should be a subset or objective of their larger story goal.

-DISTURBANCE: This is your scene plot problem, or “inciting incident.”
-It can be a confrontation, a sudden conflict, an unexpected obstacle—anything that drags the protagonist away from their initial goal or makes their goal more difficult.
+DISTURBANCE: This unexpected problem can be a confrontation, a sudden conflict, or an obstacle—anything that prevents the protagonist from continuing their original plan to achieve their Goal.

 Common questions